anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 of the <b>System Identification Toolbox</b>.

-The project organized in three parts:
+The project is organized in three parts:

 - **Part 1:** Position estimation of moving vehicle & static obstacles using **Extended Kalman Filter**